Tag: Imran Hussain

 The below Parliamentary question was asked by Imran Hussain on 2016-05-25.

-To ask the Secretary of State for International Development, whether her Department plans to publish a specific strategy for policy-influencing work relating to violence against women and girls and monitoring of that work.
+To ask the Secretary of State for International Development, what steps her Department is taking to encourage donor organisations and partner countries to include action on violence against women and girls in their sectoral programmes.

 Mr Nick Hurd